open-telemetry/oteps/text/0000-sensitive-data-redaction.md

 The `DROP` keyword means that the value is replaced with `REDACTED` (or set to null, …).

 It is the responsibility of the OpenTelemetry SDK to implement those sensitivity details provided by the semantic conventions.
 This means that an instrumentation library does not need to add `<sensitivityDetails>` when calling an `setAttribute` method or does not need to call the additional `redactAttribute` method as outlined above.
-An instrumentation library may choose to apply additional redactions (leveraging the OpenTelemetry APIs or doing it before calling `setAttribute` in their own business logic)
+An instrumentation library may choose to apply additional redactions (leveraging the OpenTelemetry APIs or doing it before calling `setAttribute` in their own business logic).

 ### SDK Configuration of sensitivity requirements